VAYAKHEL

 CONTAINS 4 POSITIVE MITSVOT AND 3 PROHIBITIONS

-102. Exodus 29:33 Eating the meat of the atonement offering (chatath) and the guilt offering (Asham)
+102. Exodus 29:33 Eating the flesh of the sin offering (Chatat) and the guilt offering (Asham)

-104. Exodus 30:9 Do not burn incense or offer sacrifices on the Golden Altar (Mizbaach Hazahav)
+104. Exodus 30:9 Do not burn incense or offer sacrifices on the Golden Altar (Mizbeach Hazahav)

 TERUMÁ